Platform /

 Who is running Platform?

-Platform has been designed by FFS and will be delivered by FFS Executive Director Sophie Mathisen and Samm Haillay, creator of the BFI Producer Programme.
-Additionally, international guests of the Sydney Film Festival will be stopping by to work with Platform participants but we can’t announce those folk just yet.
+Platform: Lab will be delivered by Samm Haillay, UK creator of the BFI Producer Programme and Mmabatho Kau, South African mentor of the REALNESS Institute.
+Additionally, international guests of the Sydney Film Festival will be stopping by to work with Platform: Lab participants but we can’t announce those folk just yet.

 Could I get funding from Platform?